Incidents on the Washington Metro: Other incidents

 In 1987, a CSX train derailed near the Takoma station, where the freight trains and Metro tracks run along the same corridor.
 The CSX train tore through a chain-link fence and onto the Metro tracks.
 One car penetrated the Metro power substation building adjacent to the tracks, causing significant damage.
 This accident led NTSB to recommend an intrusion detection warning system along this stretch of tracks.

 In 1989, an Orange Line train hit a car that had fallen onto the tracks from an Interstate 66 overpass, though the train operator was able to apply the emergency brakes and slow the train to 5 mph at impact, resulting in no serious injuries for the 40 passengers.
+In a similar incident on February 11, 2026, a car fell onto the Orange Line tracks near Dunn Loring station, this time from the westbound HOT lanes on I-66, temporarily suspending rail service between West Falls Church and Vienna and shutting down the westbound HOT lanes where the car fell from.
+No trains were involved in the incident.

+On March 22, 2025, a piece of fencing fell from Washington Boulevard's overpass of I-66, disrupting Orange and Silver Line service between Ballston–MU and West Falls Church/McLean.